colomemaria/community-paper/src/data_preprocessing/Lasry/README.md

    - To maintain a balanced cell type representation across all samples, a sample with less than 7 cell types was removed.
    - Ultimately, 13 samples and 46,702 total cells were included in the final dataset.

+MENTION THAT THE DATA IS ALREADY NORMALIZED SO NO EXTRA NORMALIZATION STEP WAS PERFORMED.